-Market for Class A common stock and Warrants Our Class A common stock and Warrants are currently traded on the
+Market for Class A common stock and Warrants Our Class A common stock and Warrants are currently traded on the Nasdaq Global Select factors you should consider before investing in our securities.

-Nasdaq Global Select Market under the symbols "ADV" and
+Market under the symbols "ADV" and "ADVWW," respectively.

-"ADVWW," respectively.

-See "Risk Factors" and other information included in this prospectus Risk Factors for a discussion of factors you should consider before investing in our securities.
+Risk Factors See "Risk Factors" and other information included in this prospectus for a discussion of